Research

 Geometric Analysis is an area of mathematics where geometric objects are studied with analytical methods, often involving partial differential equations.
 As these equations are generally nonlinear, it is typical for singularities to occur in solutions, thus current efforts aim to transform the theory from one where solutions are required to be smooth to one where singularities play a central role.
 In fact, the presence of singularities often has deep and insightful geometric reasons.
 My research mainly focusses on singularities in geometric heat flows and critical points of geometric functionals.

 Geometric flow methods have become an important and exciting tool in mathematics, the motivation being to evolve rough initial data towards nice objects, e.g. manifolds with constant curvature, harmonic maps or minimal surfaces.
-Such flows, and in particular the Ricci Flow, have proved spectacularly successful with Perelman's resolutions of both the Poincaré and Thurston's Geometrisation Conjectures and the Differentiable Sphere Theorem obtained by Brendle-Schoen.
+Such flows, and in particular the Ricci Flow, have proved spectacularly successful with Perelman's resolutions of both the Poincaré and Thurston's Geometrisation Conjectures or the Differentiable Sphere Theorem obtained by Brendle-Schoen.
 In my work, I pioneered the theory of the singularity formation along the Ricci Flow [3, 5, 16], in particular proving Hamilton's Conjecture that fast-forming singularities are always modelled on self-similar solutions.
 I also obtained optimal concentration-compactness results for the space of these singularity models [4, 7, 19] and studied the dynamical stability and instability properties of stationary points of the Ricci Flow [6].
 Furthermore, I introduced the Harmonic Ricci Flow [2] and proved that for surfaces this flow does not develop any singularities in finite time [9].
 I also proved a variety of other results for the Harmonic Ricci Flow and other Super Ricci Flows, such as the reduced volume monotonicity [1] or Gaussian heat kernel bounds along the flows [17].
-Finally,

 I have also worked in Singular Conformal Geometry: The Gauss-Bonnet theorem, one of the most fundamental results in differential geometry, gives a link between the geometry of a surface (given by its total Gauss curvature) and its topology (given by its Euler characteristic).
 In particular, it shows that there are topological obstructions to the existence of certain metrics, for example no two-dimensional torus carries a metric of positive Gauss curvature.
 A generalisation of the Gauss-Bonnet theorem to higher-dimensional compact Riemannian manifolds was discovered by Chern and has been known for over fifty years.
 However, little is known about the corresponding formula for non-compact or singular Riemannian manifolds.
 I proved a new four-dimensional Chern-Gauss-Bonnet formula involving the Paneitz Q-curvature [8] for metrics with finitely many conformally flat ends and singular points, under very weak (and necessary) curvature restrictions.
 This is the first such result in a dimensions higher than two which allows the underlying manifold to have isolated branch points or conical singularities.
 The formula obtained includes a precise characterisation of the error terms, expressing them as isoperimetric deficits near the singular points, infinitesimally measuring the deviation from flat Euclidean space.
 Later, I generalised the result to dimensions higher than four in the locally conformally flat case [12].